-Many people will have already experienced the power of the breath to reduce stress and aid relaxation on their yoga mats - whether you realised you were engaging in breathwork or not.
+Many people will have already experienced the power of the breath for stress relief and aid relaxation on their yoga mats - whether you realised you were engaging in breathwork or not.

 Altering your respiratory rhythm directly alters the state of your central nervous system and can support your wellbeing in many ways.
 If you want to achieve increased focus and productivity, improve your mood and even shift some unwanted weight, the below breathing hacks could be a great place to start.
-You might also want to consider taking a supplement; LYMA’s evidence-based formula has been designed with your wellbeing in mind, and its eight unrivalled ingredients offer tangible results and a confidence you can feel.
+You might also want to consider taking a supplement to lower cortisol levels; LYMA’s evidence-based formula has been designed with your wellbeing in mind, and its eight unrivalled ingredients, including nootropics, offer tangible results and a confidence you can feel.

 IN THIS ARTICLE WE OUTLINE THREE BASIC BREATHING TECHNIQUES THAT YOU CAN DO YOURSELF AT HOME IF YOU WANT TO REDUCE STRESS, CALM ANXIETY, REDUCE INFLAMMATION AND BOOST YOUR IMMUNITY.